andcetera/belly-button-challenge/README.md

 ## Advanced Challenge Assignment (Optional with no extra points earning)
 The following task is advanced and therefore optional.

-- Adapt the Gauge Chart from https://plot.ly/javascript/gauge-charts/ Links to an external site.to plot the weekly washing frequency of the individual.
+- Adapt the Gauge Chart from https://plot.ly/javascript/gauge-charts/ to plot the weekly washing frequency of the individual.

 - You will need to modify the example gauge code to account for values ranging from 0 through 9.